Visualization Foundations

 • which comparisons are likely to be meaningful?

-For the Iris dataset, the numeric flower measurements and the categorical species variable support both distribution plots and grouped comparisons.
+For the Iris dataset, the numeric flower measurements, the derived petal_area, and the categorical species variable support both distribution plots and grouped comparisons.

 Histogram